-Depending on which class your child is in, weekly homework will include reading, spelling, maths, English and topic work.
-Ask your child what homework he or she has.
-Support them to complete it, but don’t do it for them.
+Depending on which class your child is in, weekly homework will include reading, spelling, maths, English.
+Homework is set on Google Classroom for yeas 1-6 children.
+Support children to complete it, but don’t do it for them.
 Allow them to make mistakes and learn from them.
 Find a quiet place for homework to be completed.

 Be a good role model.
 Make sure children see you reading and writing (even if it is a shopping list!)
 Talk to your children about your day and their day.
 Watch TV with your child and talk about what you see.
 Children should read to an adult or themselves, depending on age, for 15 minutes each day.
 Talk about what happened in stories and help children find out the meaning of unknown words.
 Encourage your child to use a local library.
 Encourage children to write stories information books, diaries, anything that captures their interest and encourages them to practice more at home.

 Maths We have created KIRFS (Key Instant Recall Fact Sheets).
 KIRFS are designed to support the development of the mental skills that underpin much of the maths work in schools.
 They are particularly useful when calculating, be it adding, subtracting, multiplying or dividing.The KIRFS can all be found on our website.